RandyWritesCode/RandyWritesCode/README.md

 # Hi there 👋🏽 I'm Randy

 ## I'm a software engineer and I love what I do!
-🧑🏾‍💻   Have a look at [my portfolio](https://randy-douglas-portfolio.netlify.app/).
+🧑🏾‍💻   Have a look at [my Linktree](https://linktr.ee/randywritescode).

 🧩  I'm currently learning Java and Spring.

+📧 The best way to reach me is by email: <randy.e.douglas@gmail.com>

 ⚡  Fun fact: I was a classroom teacher for 5 years, but left to pursue my passion!